Orelbenr/cryptopals-writeups/Set6_RSA_and_DSA/README.md

 We have two messages that were signed using the same *k* value.

-We can find *k* from the messages and signatures using following way:
+We can find *k* from the messages and signatures using the following way:

 The equation for s is: